…in Plain English

 A while ago, there was a twitter #phdchat discussion about the importance of putting our research into plain English, so that everyone can understand what we research.
 This page was the result.

 I listened to 30 disabled church-goers about what church is like for them: their experiences of being included in churches, and their experiences of exclusion from churches.
-I also took part in church work organised by and with disabled people, including the Inclusive Church/St Martin-in-the-Fields conference on disability and churches.
+I also took part in church work organised by and with disabled people, including the annual Inclusive Church/St Martin-in-the-Fields conference on disability and churches.

 - Disability: The research involved Christians with a range of different impairments.
 It included people with physical and sensory impairments (including blind and Deaf people), people with chronic illnesses, neurodivergent people (such as autistic people), people with mental health problems and people with learning difficulties.

 - Exclusion from churches means different things to different disabled people.
 It may involve physical access barriers.
 It might mean attitudes towards disabled people in churches that are painful for them, preventing them from attending.
 It often involves church cultures and ‘ways of doing church’ that disabled people can’t easily fit.
 Or it can mean discrimination due to disability.

 Before I went out to talk to people, I looked at theories of disability in Christianity, so I could understand the context of Christian thought about disability.
 I looked at the history of churches and disability.
 For this background, I was interested in ideas of healing and the body, and how these might relate to disabled people’s self-image and identity.
 For example, there are stories in the Gospels where Jesus heals people.
 I wanted to know how disabled people in churches feel about these stories and how they are used in churches.